All Episodes

 Seven?

-And Eric Cantor, this is this is the discussion they had on um insurance regulations, a bipartisan health care summit that Obama convened.
+And Eric Cantor, this is the discussion they had on insurance regulations.

-Yeah, Paul Ryan was at this thing.
+Paul Ryan was at this thing.

 You might remember it.

-And Eric Candor said, I don't think you can answer the question in the positive to say people will be able to maintain their coverage, people to be able to keep the doctors they want in the kind of plan that you're proposing, sir.
+And Eric Cantor said, I don't think you can answer the question in the positive to say people will be able to maintain their coverage, people to be able to keep the doctors they want in the kind of plan that you're proposing, sir.

 The eight to nine million people that you refer to that might have to change their coverage.

-Keep in mind out of the 300 million Americans that we're talking about, would be folks who the CBO, the Congressional Budget Office estimates, would find the deal in the exchange better.
+Keep in mind out of the 300 million Americans that we're talking about would be folks who the CBO, the Congressional Budget Office estimates would find the deal in the exchange better.

 That's not happening.